[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Our thanks to John Jordi of the Siskin Hospital for Physical Rehabilitation of Chattanooga, TN for providing this information about their inpatient lymphedema treatment program.

-"My Fat Arms," was written by Bonnie Pike, and published in http:www.literarymama.com, which is a publication of reading for the maternally inclinded.
-Bonnie writes about one of many challenges facing a Mother with lymphedema while nurturing one of her sons.
-We want to thank the Bonnie, and Literarymama, for providing Lymph Notes with permission to reprint this inspiring story.
+"My Fat Arm" was written by Bonnie Pike, and published in http:www.literarymama.com, which is a publication of reading for the maternally inclined.
+Bonnie writes about one of many challenges facing a mother with lymphedema while nurturing one of her sons.
+We thank Bonnie, and the Literarymama, for permission to reprint this inspiring story.

 My Lymphedema journey by Rebecca C.